runaljain255/boomerang/README.md

 Deployment
 ---------------
-Deploy on your web server of choice (Apache, Nginx, etc).
-If you need a web server, Google App Engine's free tier should be more than sufficient for your chapter's needs.
+Deploy on your web server of choice (Apache, Nginx, etc). #apache is preffered If you need a web server, Google App Engine's free tier should be more than sufficient for your chapter's needs.